Skip to content Skip to footer

 In particular, the University of Freiburg recommends the use of ORCID IDs for individuals, and of DOIs for publication of data sets (if applicable, in addition to discipline- or repository-specific identifiers and metadata).

-- FreiDok plus offers extended ORCID functions: University Library news
+• FreiDok plus offers extended ORCID functions: UB News

 Research data intended for re-use should be made available in citable form.
 This includes ensuring the appropriate context, which may include the research software and workflow environments used.
 This task may be outsourced to appropriate professional services.
 It should be guaranteed that citation rules are observed and terms regarding publication and use are met.